ipwnponies/personal-blog/_recipes/cinnamon-rolls.md

 # Recipe

 I use the dough from [King Arthur Flour](https://www.kingarthurflour.com/recipes/soft-cinnamon-rolls-recipe).
-It's uses a tangzhong method, which is a roux that's made with 10% of the flour.
+It uses the *tangzhong* method, which is a roux that's made with 10% of the flour.
 This helps to keep the final bake moist, by increasing the flour's ability to hold on to moisture.

 ## Tangzhong